carefree0910/carefree-learn-doc/docs/developer-guides/customization.md

 Although this task seems easy to humans, it is actually quite difficult for Neural Networks because Neural Networks lack information of multiplication across features.
 We can run a small experiment to quickly demonstrate this:

 :::note
-The example showing below is a simplified version of [Operations](../user-guides/examples#operations).
+The example showing below is a simplified version of the [Operations](../examples/operations) example.
 :::

 ```python